• Twitter

 Terms of Reference:

-• To make any decisions relating to a member of staff (other than the Head Teacher) under the Personnel procedures adopted by the Governing Body (unless delegated to the Head Teacher).
+• Make any decisions under HR procedures adopted by the Governing Body eg disciplinary, grievance, ill-health, capability etc (unless delegated to the Head Teacher).

 Meetings: Autumn term, plus as and when necessary.